Chicago Defender Building

 The Chicago Defender Building, located at 3435 S. Indiana Avenue in the Black Metropolis-Bronzeville District of the Douglas community area of Chicago, Illinois, housed the Chicago Defender from 1920 until 1960.
 Designed by Henry L. Newhouse, it was originally a synagogue.
 The building was designated a Chicago Landmark on September 9, 1998.

+History and building relocations

+The Chicago Defender's founder Robert Sengstack Abbott was an American lawyer, newspaper publisher, and editor.
+The defender found many homes during its time as a nationally recognized publication, including locations at 3159 S. State St, the 2400 S. Michigan Ave. location, and 4445 S. Martin Luther King Jr. Dr location.
+The Defender's landmark location at 3435 S. Indiana Avenue reaffirmed the newspaper as a prominent contributor to the Black metropolis of Chicago.